 easily visible particles, is cloudy or is distinctly yellow.

-AIMOVIG contains 70 mg of erenumab as the active ingredient.
+AIMOVIG contains 70 mg or 140 mg of erenumab as the active ingredient.

 It also contains the following inactive ingredients: